|Credit Building Rating:

 Whereas some secured cards let you put down $2,000 or more and get a matching credit limit, the Mission Lane Visa features a minimum starting credit limit of just $300.
 While this is a pretty standard starting limit for an unsecured credit-building card, it’s worth keeping in mind since such a low limit means that carrying even a small balance could spike your credit utilization ratio.
 For example, if you had a $300 credit limit and the Mission Lane was your only card, a single $100 charge would put you over 30% credit utilization (a common rule of thumb is to keep your utilization below 30% to avoid hurting your score).

-Fortunately, the issuer will periodically review your account to see if you’re eligible for credit line increases, starting after six months of card membership.
+Fortunately, the issuer will periodically review your account to see if you’re eligible for credit line increases, starting after seven months of card membership.

 The Mission Lane Visa is designed for cardholders who need to build or rebuild their credit, so you should have a decent chance at qualifying even with a bad credit score (a FICO score below 580).
 If you have fair or average credit or limited credit history, your odds may be even better.

-Unfortunately, the card’s issuer does not offer a soft pull prequalifcation tool on its website.
-You can, however, use the CreditCards.com CardMatch tool to see if you’re matched with the Mission Lane Visa based on your credit profile.
+The card’s issuer also offers a soft pull prequalifcation tool on its website, which should give you a bit more peace of mind before you submit a formal application.
+You can also use the CreditCards.com CardMatch tool to see if you’re matched with the Mission Lane Visa based on your credit profile.
 This has no impact on your credit score and should give you a better sense of your odds of approval.

 Considering the Mission Lane Visa card is geared toward people working on their credit score, it’s no surprise that the card doesn’t carry many extra benefits.
-However, the few perks the card carries may offer some small everyday value and can be useful if you’re trying to keep tabs on your score.
+However, the few perks the card carries may offer some small everyday value and can be useful if you’re trying to keep tabs on your credit profile overall.
 Here are a few highlights:

 - Free credit education tools – Cardholders get free access to their credit score as well as educational resources to help them build better credit that lasts.